Robert Bulkley - United States Senator

 Returning to Cleveland, He became a senior partner in the Cleveland law firm of Bulkley & Butler.
 He also headed the Bulkley Building Co. and helped found the Morris Plan Bank of Ohio, serving as president and chairman of the board for over 30 years.
 The company constructed the Bulkley Building at 1501 Euclid Avenue that opened in 1921.
 The eight-story office and had a front of sandstone, and one impressive feature was the Allen Theater.
 The architect was C. Howard Crane.

-During the depression, Bulkley kept his office in his home because job-hunting lines in front of the Bulkley building disrupted normal business.
-There were five secretaries running around his house.
+During the depression, Bulkley kept his office in his home because job-hunting lines in front of the Bulkley building disrupted regular business.
+Five secretaries were running around his house.

 Robert attended University School and Brooks Military College.
 While at University School, he was editor-in-chief of University School News, Ohio’s oldest school paper.
 The first issue appeared on January 18, 1898.

 He took both literary and law courses at Harvard law school and received degrees of bachelor of arts in 1902 and master of arts in 1906.
-Passing the Ohio bar in 1906 he began to practice with Henderson Quail & Siddell and in 1909 the firm of Bulkley & Inglis was formed.
+Passing the Ohio bar in 1906, he began to practice with Henderson Quail & Siddell, and in 1909, formed the firm of Bulkley & Inglis.

-Katharine, died July 17, 1932, at age 46 and is buried in Lake View Cemetery.
-Two years later Bulkley remarried Helen Graham Robbins born on July 6, 1904, in Ontario, Canada.
-She was a thirty-year-old widow from Chicago and he was a fifty-three-year-old widower.
-They had one child; Rebecca Johns born on December 1, 1939.
+Katharine, died July 17, 1932, at age 46 and buried in Lake View Cemetery.
+Two years later, Bulkley remarried Helen Graham Robbins, born on July 6, 1904, in Ontario, Canada.
+She was a thirty-year-old widow from Chicago, and he was a fifty-three-year-old widower.
+They had one child, Rebecca Johns, born on December 1, 1939.

-Under his leadership, the Northern Ohio Opera Association was formed in 1927, the first of its kind in the nation.
-He retired from the leadership of the organization in 1937.
+Under his leadership, the Northern Ohio Opera Association formed in 1927, the first of its kind in the nation.
+He retired from leading the organization in 1937.

 Bulkley was a trustee of University School.
 Social memberships included The Country, Hermit, Tavern, Union and University clubs plus the Harvard Club of New York, and the Montana Club of Helena, Montana.